ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_fwpol_package.rst

     # You should have received a copy of the GNU General Public License
     # along with Ansible.
 If not, see <http://www.gnu.org/licenses/>.
     #

     from __future__ import absolute_import, division, print_function
     __metaclass__ = type

     ANSIBLE_METADATA = {
         "metadata_version": "1.1",
         "status": ["preview"],
         "supported_by": "community"
     }

     DOCUMENTATION = '''
     ---
     module: fmgr_fwpol_package
     version_added: "2.8"
+    notes:
+        - Full Documentation at U(https://ftnt-ansible-docs.readthedocs.io/en/latest/).
+        - Revision Comments April 2nd 2019
+            - Couldn't append to installation target list, only send a complete list.
+We've added modes for adding and deleting targets for policy packages.
+            - Install mode has been added.
+Scope_members is no longer taken into account when mode = install.
+              Only the existing installation targets on the package will be used.
+Update installation targets before.
+            - Nested folders and packages now work properly.
+Before they were not.
+            - When using modes "add" or "set" with object_type = "pkg" the installation targets are STILL OVERWRITTEN with what was supplied under scope_members and scope_groups.
+Use the add_targets or delete_targets mode first.
+            - When using "add_targets" or "delete_targets" for changing installation targets, only scope_members or
+              scope_groups is considered for changes to the package.
+To edit the package settings themselves, use "set".
     author:
         - Luke Weighall (@lweighall)
         - Andrew Welsh (@Ghilli3)
         - Jim Huber (@p4r4n0y1ng)
-    short_description: Manages FortiManager Firewall Policies Packages
+    short_description: Manages FortiManager Firewall Policies Packages.
     description:
-      -  Manages FortiManager Firewall Policies Packages
+      -  Manages FortiManager Firewall Policies Packages.
+Policy Packages contain one or more Firewall Policies/Rules and are distritbuted via FortiManager to Fortigates.
+      -  This module controls the creation/edit/delete/assign of these packages.

     options:
       adom:
         description:
           - The ADOM the configuration should belong to.
-        required: true
+        required: false
         default: root

-      host:
-        description:
-          - The FortiManager's Address.
-        required: true

-      username:
-        description:
-          - The username to log into the FortiManager
-        required: true

-      password:
-        description:
-          - The password associated with the username account.
-        required: false

       mode:
         description:
-          - Sets one of three modes for managing the object
+          - Set will overwrite existing installation targets with scope members.
+          - Add will append existing installation targets with scope members.
+          - Delete will delete the entire named package.
+          - Add Targets will only add the specified scope members to installation targets.
+          - Delete Targets will only delete the specified scope members from installation targets.
+          - Install will install the package to the assigned installation targets listed on existing package.
+          - Update your installation targets BEFORE running install task.
-        choices: ['add', 'set', 'delete']
+        choices: ['add', 'set', 'delete', 'add_targets', 'delete_targets', 'install']
         default: add

       name:
         description:
-          - Name of the FortiManager package or folder
+          - Name of the FortiManager package or folder.
         required: True

-      type:
+      object_type:
         description:
-          - Are we managing packages or folders, or installing packages?
+          - Are we managing packages or package folders?
         required: True
-        choices: ['pkg','folder','install']
+        choices: ['pkg','folder']

       package_folder:
         description:
-          - Name of the folder you want to put the package into
+          - Name of the folder you want to put the package into.
+          - Nested folders are supported with forwardslashes. i.e. ansibleTestFolder1/ansibleTestFolder2/etc...
+          - Do not include leading or trailing forwardslashes.
+We take care of that for you.
         required: false

       central_nat:
         description:
-          - Central NAT setting
+          - Central NAT setting.
         required: false
         choices: ['enable', 'disable']
         default: disable

       fwpolicy_implicit_log:
         description:
-          - Implicit Log setting for all IPv4 policies in package
+          - Implicit Log setting for all IPv4 policies in package.
         required: false
         choices: ['enable', 'disable']
         default: disable

       fwpolicy6_implicit_log:
         description:
-          - Implicit Log setting for all IPv6 policies in package
+          - Implicit Log setting for all IPv6 policies in package.
         required: false
         choices: ['enable', 'disable']
         default: disable

       inspection_mode:
         description:
-          - Inspection mode setting for the policies flow or proxy
+          - Inspection mode setting for the policies flow or proxy.
         required: false
         choices: ['flow', 'proxy']
         default: flow

       ngfw_mode:
         description:
-          - NGFW mode setting for the policies flow or proxy
+          - NGFW mode setting for the policies flow or proxy.
         required: false
         choices: ['profile-based', 'policy-based']
         default: profile-based

       ssl_ssh_profile:
         description:
-          - if policy-based ngfw-mode, refer to firewall ssl-ssh-profile
+          - if policy-based ngfw-mode, refer to firewall ssl-ssh-profile.
         required: false

+      scope_groups:
+        description:
+          - List of groups to add to the scope of the fw pol package
+        required: false

       scope_members:
         description:
           - The devices or scope that you want to assign this policy package to.
+Only assign to one VDOM at a time.
         required: false

       scope_members_vdom:
         description:
-          - The members VDOM you want to assign the package to
+          - The members VDOM you want to assign the package to.
+Only assign to one VDOM at a time.
         required: false
         default: root

       parent_folder:
         description:
-          - The parent folder name you want to add this object under
+          - The parent folder name you want to add this object under.
         required: false
     '''

     EXAMPLES = '''
     - name: CREATE BASIC POLICY PACKAGE
       fmgr_fwpol_package:
-        host: "{{inventory_hostname}}"
-        username: "{{ username }}"
-        password: "{{ password }}"
         adom: "ansible"
         mode: "add"
         name: "testPackage"
-        type: "pkg"
+        object_type: "pkg"

     - name: ADD PACKAGE WITH TARGETS
       fmgr_fwpol_package:
-        host: "{{ inventory_hostname }}"
-        username: "{{ username }}"
-        password: "{{ password }}"
         mode: "add"
         adom: "ansible"
         name: "ansibleTestPackage1"
-        type: "pkg"
+        object_type: "pkg"
         inspection_mode: "flow"
         ngfw_mode: "profile-based"
         scope_members: "seattle-fgt02, seattle-fgt03"

     - name: ADD FOLDER
       fmgr_fwpol_package:
-        host: "{{ inventory_hostname }}"
-        username: "{{ username }}"
-        password: "{{ password }}"
         mode: "add"
         adom: "ansible"
         name: "ansibleTestFolder1"
-        type: "folder"
+        object_type: "folder"

     - name: ADD PACKAGE INTO PARENT FOLDER
       fmgr_fwpol_package:
-        host: "{{ inventory_hostname }}"
-        username: "{{ username }}"
-        password: "{{ password }}"
         mode: "set"
         adom: "ansible"
         name: "ansibleTestPackage2"
-        type: "pkg"
+        object_type: "pkg"
         parent_folder: "ansibleTestFolder1"

     - name: ADD FOLDER INTO PARENT FOLDER
       fmgr_fwpol_package:
-        host: "{{ inventory_hostname }}"
-        username: "{{ username }}"
-        password: "{{ password }}"
         mode: "set"
         adom: "ansible"
         name: "ansibleTestFolder2"
-        type: "folder"
+        object_type: "folder"
         parent_folder: "ansibleTestFolder1"

     - name: INSTALL PACKAGE
       fmgr_fwpol_package:
-        host: "{{ inventory_hostname }}"
-        username: "{{ username }}"
-        password: "{{ password }}"
-        mode: "set"
+        mode: "install"
         adom: "ansible"
         name: "ansibleTestPackage1"
-        type: "install"
-        scope_members: "seattle-fgt03, seattle-fgt02"

     - name: REMOVE PACKAGE
       fmgr_fwpol_package:
-        host: "{{ inventory_hostname }}"
-        username: "{{ username }}"
-        password: "{{ password }}"
         mode: "delete"
         adom: "ansible"
         name: "ansibleTestPackage1"
-        type: "pkg"
+        object_type: "pkg"

     - name: REMOVE NESTED PACKAGE
       fmgr_fwpol_package:
-        host: "{{ inventory_hostname }}"
-        username: "{{ username }}"
-        password: "{{ password }}"
         mode: "delete"
         adom: "ansible"
         name: "ansibleTestPackage2"
-        type: "pkg"
+        object_type: "pkg"
         parent_folder: "ansibleTestFolder1"

     - name: REMOVE NESTED FOLDER
       fmgr_fwpol_package:
-        host: "{{ inventory_hostname }}"
-        username: "{{ username }}"
-        password: "{{ password }}"
         mode: "delete"
         adom: "ansible"
         name: "ansibleTestFolder2"
-        type: "folder"
+        object_type: "folder"
         parent_folder: "ansibleTestFolder1"

     - name: REMOVE FOLDER
       fmgr_fwpol_package:
-        host: "{{ inventory_hostname }}"
-        username: "{{ username }}"
-        password: "{{ password }}"
         mode: "delete"
         adom: "ansible"
         name: "ansibleTestFolder1"
-        type: "folder"
+        object_type: "folder"
     '''
     RETURN = """
     api_result:
       description: full API response, includes status code and message
       returned: always
-      type: string
+      type: str
     """

-    from ansible.module_utils.basic import AnsibleModule, env_fallback
+    from ansible.module_utils.basic import AnsibleModule
+    from ansible.module_utils.connection import Connection
-    from ansible.module_utils.network.fortimanager.fortimanager import AnsibleFortiManager
+    from ansible.module_utils.network.fortimanager.fortimanager import FortiManagerHandler

-    # check for pyFMG lib
-    try:
+    from ansible.module_utils.network.fortimanager.common import FMGBaseException
+    from ansible.module_utils.network.fortimanager.common import FMGRCommon
+    from ansible.module_utils.network.fortimanager.common import DEFAULT_RESULT_OBJ
+    from ansible.module_utils.network.fortimanager.common import FAIL_SOCKET_MSG
-        from pyFMG.fortimgr import FortiManager
+    from ansible.module_utils.network.fortimanager.common import FMGRMethods
-        HAS_PYFMGR = True
-    except ImportError:
-        HAS_PYFMGR = False

-    def parse_csv_str_to_list(input_string):
+    def fmgr_fwpol_package(fmgr, paramgram):
         """
-        This function will take a comma seperated string and turn it into a list, removing any spaces next the commas that it finds.
-This is useful for using csv input from ansible parameters and transforming to API requirements.
-        """

-        if input_string is not None:
-            # CREATE VARIABLE AND REMOVE SPACES AROUND COMMAS
-            inputs = input_string
-            inputs = inputs.replace(", ", ",")
-            inputs = inputs.replace(" ,", ",")
-            # INIT THE BASE LIST
-            input = []
-            # FOR EACH ITEM WE CAN SPLIT VIA COMMA ADD IT TO THE LIST
-            for obj in inputs.split(","):
-                input.append(obj)
-            # RETURN THE LIST
-            return input
-        else:
-            # IF THE INPUT STRING WAS EMPTY RETURN NONE/NULL
-            return None

-    def fmgr_fwpol_package(fmg, paramgram):
-        """
         This function will create FMGR Firewall Policy Packages, or delete them.
 It is also capable of assigning packages.
         This function DOES NOT install the package.
 See the function fmgr_fwpol_package_install()

+        :param fmgr: The fmgr object instance from fmgr_utils.py
+        :type fmgr: class object
+        :param paramgram: The formatted dictionary of options to process
+        :type paramgram: dict

+        :return: The response from the FortiManager
+        :rtype: dict
         """
         if paramgram["mode"] in ['set', 'add']:
             url = '/pm/pkg/adom/{adom}'.format(adom=paramgram["adom"])
-            members_list = []

-            # CHECK FOR SCOPE MEMBERS AND CREATE THAT DICT
-            if paramgram["scope_members"] is not None:
-                members = parse_csv_str_to_list(paramgram["scope_members"])
-                for member in members:
-                    scope_dict = {
-                        "name": member,
-                        "vdom": paramgram["scope_members_vdom"],
-                    }
-                    members_list.append(scope_dict)

-            # IF PARENT FOLDER IS NOT DEFINED
-            if paramgram["parent_folder"] is None:
             datagram = {
-                    "type": paramgram["type"],
+                "type": paramgram["object_type"],
                 "name": paramgram["name"],
-                    "scope member": members_list,
                 "package settings": {
                     "central-nat": paramgram["central-nat"],
                     "fwpolicy-implicit-log": paramgram["fwpolicy-implicit-log"],
                     "fwpolicy6-implicit-log": paramgram["fwpolicy6-implicit-log"],
                     "inspection-mode": paramgram["inspection-mode"],
                     "ngfw-mode": paramgram["ngfw-mode"],
                 }
             }

             if paramgram["ngfw-mode"] == "policy-based" and paramgram["ssl-ssh-profile"] is not None:
                 datagram["package settings"]["ssl-ssh-profile"] = paramgram["ssl-ssh-profile"]

+            # SET THE SCOPE MEMBERS ACCORDING TO MODE AND WHAT WAS SUPPLIED
+            if len(paramgram["append_members_list"]) > 0:
+                datagram["scope member"] = paramgram["append_members_list"]
+            elif len(paramgram["append_members_list"]) == 0:
+                datagram["scope member"] = None

             # IF PARENT FOLDER IS DEFINED
             if paramgram["parent_folder"] is not None:
-                datagram = {
+                datagram = fmgr_fwpol_package_create_parent_folder_objects(paramgram, datagram)
-                    "type": "folder",
-                    "name": paramgram["parent_folder"],
-                    "subobj": [{
-                        "name": paramgram["name"],
-                        "scope member": members_list,
-                        "type": "pkg",
-                        "package settings": {
-                            "central-nat": paramgram["central-nat"],
-                            "fwpolicy-implicit-log": paramgram["fwpolicy-implicit-log"],
-                            "fwpolicy6-implicit-log": paramgram["fwpolicy6-implicit-log"],
-                            "inspection-mode": paramgram["inspection-mode"],
-                            "ngfw-mode": paramgram["ngfw-mode"],
-                        }
-                    }]
-                }

         # NORMAL DELETE NO PARENT
         if paramgram["mode"] == "delete" and paramgram["parent_folder"] is None:
             datagram = {